lescailab/hpc_guide/use_software.rst

 Available Modules on the Cluster
 ---------------------------------

-.. warning:: Modules will be replaced by the use of conda environments, except for software not available in conda repositories.
-Please consider phasing them out from your code!

 Before installing something on your own environment, it is always worth checking what has been already installed for everyone on the HPC.
 This can be done with the following command::

   [myuser@headnode1]$ module avail